Exploring instability & change in a range of materials.

 Curator & longtime friend Allyson Evans observes, “Danielle’s work with clay is rhythmic and simple, not fussy…(she) works with what happens, making purpose out of mishap in a beautiful way.”

-My work addresses this life of corporeality with frustration, confusion and appreciation.
+My work addresses this life of corporeality with appreciation, confusion and frustration.
 I voraciously study how things hold together and fall apart.
 How I’m held together and fall apart.
 Aging, weathering, time, place and impermanence are primary tools of my practice.
 I break, keep, wrap, alter, revisit and generally allow my work to change and be unstable.

-Unfired clay feels apt when questioning the vulnerable, the unpredictable, but I still love wood firing.
-Most recently, lumen prints (made with expired photo paper I expose varying lengths of time outside) intrigue me as much as clay.
-Materials that immediately surround me-bricks, sticks, nails, wire, sidewalk cracks, rocks and tree bark-are frequently used to create.
+Unfired clay feels especially apt when questioning the vulnerable or unpredictable, but I still find wood firing enthralling.
+Lumen prints (expired photo paper exposed varying lengths of time outside) currently intrigue me as documents to explore.
+I frequently utilize materials in my immediate environment -bricks, sticks, nails, wire, sidewalk cracks, rocks and tree bark.
 I paint, scrawl, poke and draw lines that connect and separate.
-Resultant cuts, cracks and gouges read simultaneously scary and beautiful.
-Some work is made very quickly, other pieces evolve over the course of a decade.
-Expressions of repair, stress, mending, radiation, wonder…art is an expansive reservoir.
+Resultant cuts and gouges often read simultaneously scary and beautiful.
+Some work is made with a few fast gestures or quick impressions, other pieces evolve over the course of years.
+Expressions of repair, stress, mending, radiation, wonder…art is my expansive reservoir.

 Work reflecting time & place.